| Title: | Visualising Multiple Pairwise Variable Correlations and Other Scores |

 other arguments |

-The Pearson's contingency coefficient is calculated using ContCoef
+The Pearson's contingency coefficient is calculated using ContCoef.

 NAs are automatically handled by pairwise omit.

-with calculated Pearson's contingency coefficient for every factor variable
+A tibble of class pairwise with calculated Pearson's contingency coefficient for every factor variable

 pair, or NULL if there are not at least two factor variables